drewag/Decree/README.md

 Declarative HTTP Requests
 ==============

-Make HTTP requests in a clear and type safe way by declaratively defining web services and endpoints.
+*Make HTTP requests in a clear and type safe way by declaratively defining web services and endpoints.*

+When it comes to making URL requests with Swift, you largely have two options: use the URLSession APIs in Foundation or use some heavy handed framework.

+This framework is designed to be light-weight while remaining customizable and focusing on declaring the interface to an API in a declarative manner.
+Once declared, making requests to the various endpoints is very straight-forward and type safe.
+It works on iOS, macOS, and Linux.

+I developed this strategy through the implementation of many different apps and backend services written in Swift.
+I've used this paradigm for communicating between my own front and back-ends (both implemented in Swift) as well as to services such as Spotify, Freshdesk, Stripe, and more.

 Table of Contents
 --------------